shengyanli1982/conecta/README.md

 -   `WithCloseFunc`: Set the object destruction function.
 The default is `DefaultCloseFunc`.
 -   `WithScanInterval`: Set the interval between two scans.
 The default is `10000ms`.

+> [!NOTE]
-> [!NOTE] > **Conecta** starts a goroutine to scan the elements in the pool.
-The scan interval is set using `WithScanInterval`.
-The scan process will block objects that have not been used for a long time, especially when there are many objects in the pool.
+> The **Conecta** utilizes a goroutine to periodically scan the elements in the pool.
+The scan interval can be customized using the `WithScanInterval` method.
+This scan process helps identify and block objects that have been idle for a long time, especially when the pool contains a large number of objects.
 >
-> If you plan to use **Conecta** in a long-running program, it is recommended to set the scan interval to a reasonable value, such as more than **10 seconds**.
+> For optimal performance in long-running programs, it is recommended to set the scan interval to a reasonable value, such as more than **10 seconds**.

 ## Methods